mslaugh/Property-Inspection-Code-Sample/README.md

 &lt;add key="ida:GraphResourceId" value="https://graph.windows.net/" /&gt;

 **Azure Active Directory User Accounts**
 The Property Manager My App and demo rely on Azure Active Directory Accounts to work.
-Create the following users in Azure Active Directory.
+The code will add the following users into Azure Active Directory.
 Note: It may take up to 24 hours for the O365 infrastructure to create an Exchange Mailbox and Calendar.

 - Inspector: Rob Barker alias: robb
 - Dispatcher: Katie Jordan alias: katiej